muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 - **Recovery Controls**
   **Respond to and remediate** incidents after they happen.
-  📌 *Example:* Restoring data from backups post-ransomware attack.
+  📌 *Example:* Restoring data from backups post-ransomware attack

 ---